|

 to attract, or repel, players.
 This week and next, let's do the same

-Strengths: One of the few casino games in which it's possible to gain
+for the most popular table games.
+BLACKJACKStrengths: One of the few casino games in which it's possible to gain

 a mathematical edge on the house.
 Its status as a beatable game, throughcounting